-If you're a professional power washer, you know exactly how reliant you are on your equipment.
+If you power wash homes for a living, you know how reliant you are upon your pressure washer.

 As such, you can't settle for cheap throw-away machines.

 Professional cold water electric pressure washers are the opposite of throw-away.

 These power washers can run all day, every day, allowing you to clean your way to higher profits with less down time.